MakerXStudio/algorand-sandbox-dev/README.md

 ## Overview

-This repo is loosely based on [Alogrand's official sandbox](https://github.com/algorand/sandbox), but solves the following problems which relate to local development and/or CI/CD.
+This repo is loosely based on [Algorand's official sandbox](https://github.com/algorand/sandbox), but solves the following problems which relate to local development and/or CI/CD.

 ### 1. DevMode and indexer do not play nicely together
-Even though Alogrand rounds take only a few seconds in normal operations to commit, this is too slow for unit testing purposes.
+Even though Algorand rounds take only a few seconds in normal operations to commit, this is too slow for unit testing purposes.
 Running a local Algorand node (e.g. through ) in `DevMode` solves the problem, as outlined [by this comment from go-algorand source code](https://github.com/algorand/go-algorand/blob/d2289a52d517b1e7e0a23b6936305520895d36d5/data/bookkeeping/genesis.go#L78) :

     DevMode defines whether this network operates in a developer mode or not.
 Developer mode networks are a single node network, that operates without the agreement service being active.
-In liue of the agreement service, a new block is generated each time a node receives a transaction group.
+In lieu of the agreement service, a new block is generated each time a node receives a transaction group.

 However, currently the `indexer` daemon is unaware of this - regardless of `DevMode` being specified as part of the network genesis